Table of Contents

 And a lot of times, it’s also very used for almost every functional method to have an info step, you have two options and it depends on how you want to do it.
 You can put a info logging step before the method starts.

-After all of the actions have occurred, kind of li implying that the step has passed right because if any of this failed, we would never really get to this step and so this would never get logged.
+And then we kind of have this info step after all of the actions have occurred, kind of li implying that the step has passed right because if any of this failed, we would never really get to this step and so this would never get logged.

 But because these two steps have succeeded, we can now log step 28 and know that that step has succeeded and therefore it’s kind of a manual stop telling the individual what to do.
 So that’s kind of very useful for you.
 Just play around with it.